kiwidamien/StackedTurtles/content/sample_size/empirical_bayes.md

 s_0 = \mu\left(\frac{\mu(1-\mu)}{s^2} - 1\right)\\
 f_0 = (1-\mu)\left(\frac{\mu(1-\mu)}{s^2} - 1\right) = \frac{(1-\mu)}{\mu}s_0
 $$

-If we apply the method of moments to this data, we find `s0` and `f0` as negative numbers!
-This means we cannot have a beta distribution that simultaneously has the same mean and variance as the data.

 Instead of trying to match mean and variance, we can use the built-in `fit` method for finding the parameters:
 ```python